 3. Safety

-In many respects, Austria has been safer than other European metropolises: It is a fairlysafe haven, far from political, social and economic turmoils.
+In many respects, Austria has been safer than other European metropolises: It is a fairly safe haven, far from political, social and economic turmoils.
 In Austria and Vienna, we earn good salaries, keep a relatively low crime rate, and we hate strikes.
-If we demonstrate, it’s mostly peaceful.
-As for crime statistics, Vienna ranks on 21st place of 137 European cities of all sizes (July 2020, source: numbeo.com).
-In the past 10 years, Vienna’s crime rate has decreased by 16.5% to 174,000 crimes (source: Bundeskriminalamt, July 2020; crime statistics 2019).
+If we demonstrate, it's mostly peaceful.
+As for crime statistics, Vienna ranks 114th among 146 European cities with high crime rates (May 2025, source: numbeo.com).
+In the past years, however, Vienna's crime rate has increased.
+Compared to 2023, the number of overall crimes in Vienna has risen 4.6% to approximately 195,000 crimincalcases (source: Bundeskriminalamt, Polizeiliche Kriminalstatistik 2024).

 4. Modern and Sufficient Housing

 At the start of the 20th century Vienna was built to house two million inhabitants.
 Many inner city buildings were elegant town houses with spacious rooms and high ceilings.
 The number of inhabitants was reduced massively through two consecutive world wars.
 Today, we have around 1,8 million inhabitants.
 Over the next years, Vienna will create 45,000 new apartments.
 This is expected to keep a tab on real estate prices.
-The property price-to-income ratio in Vienna has been 13.72, putting it in 29th place of the European Property Prices Index out of 173 cities (2020, source: numbeo).
+The property price-to-income ratio in Vienna has been 14, ranking it in 27th place of the Cities with the Highest Price To Income Ratio the European Property Prices Index out of 134 cities, on a par with Warsay and Skopje (2025, source: numbeo).

 5. Great Public Healthcare

-In a ranking of the Best Healthcare Systems Around The World (2019, by ID Medical), Austria ranks in proud 4th place.
+In a ranking of the Best Healthcare Systems Around The World (Legatum Institute, Prosperity.com, 2024), Austria ranks in proud 22nd place out of 104.
 My local family and I have stayed at a few Vienna hospitals and they were all professionally run, clean and accessible.
-Since I moved away, I have found I’m not the only traveller/expat who does regular health checks when in Vienna.
+Statistically, Vienna's General Hospital AKH ranks among the top hospitals in the world.
+Since I moved away, I have found I'm not the only traveller/expat who does regular health checks when in Vienna.
 Our public health system is excellent, according to WHO and OECD, robust and doctors top class.
 Accessing great medical care in Vienna is still easier than in many European cities.
-Most specialists have their own practices outside the hospitals and take direct (private) appointments, or appointments by referrals through local GP’s.
+Most specialists have their own practices outside the hospitals and take direct (private) appointments, or appointments by referrals through local GP's.

 6. Best Place To Live For Culture